 Specifies the tag name (i.e. the key) and the tag value.

-The tag value is always a string and the maximum number of characters for the tag value is 256.
-The maximum number of tags that can be set on an object is 20.
+The tag value is always a string, and the maximum number of characters for the tag value is 256.
+The maximum number of unique tag keys that can be set on an object is 20.

 Optional Session Parameters (